Servo

 Input Validation and SQL Injection Prevention

-All SQL queries are executed using parameterized statements — user-supplied values are never interpolated into query strings.
-Dynamic identifiers (table and column names used in generic CRUD and sort operations) are validated against an allowlist regex and quoted using PostgreSQL identifier escaping before use.
-Jinja2/DBT SQL templates used in reporting features are resolved server-side with sanitized context.
+All database queries use parameterized statements — user-supplied values are never interpolated into query strings.
+Dynamic query components are validated against an allowlist before use.

 Type-Safe API Responses

-All HTTP handlers are required to return typed response structs.
-Untyped response maps (fiber.Map) are blocked by a static analysis tool integrated into the pre-commit hook and CI pipeline.
-This prevents accidental data leakage through overly broad response shapes and ensures all response fields are explicitly declared.
+All API responses are required to use explicitly typed structures.
+Untyped or catch-all response shapes are blocked by automated tooling in the pre-commit and CI pipeline.
+This prevents accidental data leakage and ensures all response fields are intentional.

 Request Field Stripping

-System-managed fields (created_at, updated_at, deleted_at, tenant_id) are stripped from all incoming request bodies before processing.
+System-managed fields are stripped from all incoming request bodies before processing.
 Clients cannot set or override these values.

 CORS Policy

 Cross-Origin Resource Sharing is configured with an explicit allowlist of permitted origins.
 Requests from unlisted origins are rejected.
-Allowed headers are enumerated explicitly; wildcard header allowlists are not used.
+Wildcards are not used.

 Client-Provided ID Validation